 KiwiSaver fees are normally broken up into two parts.

 Providers can change their fees over time, so it’s a good idea to keep monitoring your fee structure.
-You can do so through your KiwiSaver login.

-Active KiwiSaver funds are ones where their fund managers take a hands-on approach to investing.
+Active funds are ones where their fund managers take a hands-on approach to investing.
 These fund managers generally look at a variety of investments and try to pick out the best ones.

 In contrast, passive funds have fund managers that are more hands-off.
 Generally, these fund managers will instead invest in dozens or hundreds of investments and choose not to guess which investments might do best.